Where is The Great British Bake Off filmed? Location guide for Channel 4 show

-So where is it?
-Here's everything you need to know about the new Bake Off grounds.
+Here's everything you need to know about where The Great British Bake Off was filmed in 2022.

 Where is The Great British Bake Off filmed?